 Having a business plan is essential if you want your startup to succeed.
 A business plan is a roadmap that describes the goals and strategies of your startup.
 It contains your mission statement, product description, operation, market analysis, marketing plan, and financial analysis.

 It also includes short-term and long-term goals.
 Typically, short-term goals describe what you will do and how you will do it.
 The long-term goal states your future projections and can be more flexible.

-A business plan keeps you focused on the smaller details and the bigger picture, and it can help you attract investors and secure funding.
+A business plan keeps you focused on the smaller details and the bigger picture, and it can help you attract investors, secure funding, and make sales.
 When creating a business plan, ensure that it is specific, concise, and describes your objectives and offerings accurately.